 Traditions are rituals and beliefs that form a part of our culture.
-They are practiced to remind us of our history, and passed down from generation to generation.
-Some traditions are widespread and adopted by one and all, like celebrating Christmas and birthdays, and then there are some that are quite strange or interesting, and practiced only by a niche group of people.
-Here are some interesting traditions from all over the world that are informative and amusing at the same time.
-Some, in fact, determine the travel dates for the curious wanderers.
+They are practiced to remind us of our history and passed down from generation to generation.
+Some cultural traditions around the world are widespread and adopted by one and all, like celebrating Christmas and birthdays, and then there are some that are quite strange or interesting and practiced only by a niche group of people.
+Here are some interesting traditions around the world that are both informative and amusing - some even determine the travel dates of curious wanderers.

 Satisfy your egg cravings in Bosnia every March or during spring.
 Hundreds of eggs are cooked in huge pots and given out for free.
 This is to celebrate the start of a new season.
 Visitors flock to Zenica, Bosnia, every year for this tradition.
 But not because they want a taste of the scrambled eggs, but because it’s fun, interesting, and a sight to behold.
 In fact, a lot of people support this tradition.

 Family members and friends of future married couples meet at dinner, and break a lot of porcelain (except glasses).
 The couple is then asked to clean up the entire mess.
 This is supposedly to teach them the importance of unity and hard work, and bring good luck.
 Germans think this tradition is essential in making marriages last a lifetime.

 Do you know in Japan, giant penises are paraded through the town?
 This interesting cultural tradition happens every first Sunday of April, Thousands of people visit Kawasaki to witness the Kanamara Matsuri or penis festival.
 During this festival, you’ll get to see lots of penises in varying colors and sizes, and even eat penis-shaped sweets.
 It used to be known as the Shinto fertility tradition and was later changed to a sex-positive ritual.
 The organizers of this ritual are priests of the Kanayama that worship Shinto religion.